- Faculty of Medicine - Biomedical Center (BMC) - Institute for Immunology

 People with disabilities who are equally as qualified as other applicants will receive preferential treatment.

-Please send us applications (including a letter of motivation, curriculum vitae, names of two references) as a single PDF file via e-mail.
+We will consider applications until we fill the position.
+Please send us applications (including a letter of motivation, curriculum vitae, names + contact information of two referees) as a single PDF file via e-mail.

 Where knowledge is everything.
 Become part of LMU Munich!

 LMU researchers work at the highest level on the great questions affecting people, society, culture, the environment and technology — supported by experts in administration, IT and tech.